julius-e/ci-demo/README.md

 If we wish to A/B test a new version of the service, we can configure the proxy to redirect only a segment of users to the new version.

+To get started, you will need a Linux environment with both Vagrant and Virtual Box installed.
+Those are the only requirements.
+Everything else will handled via VMs and containers.

 Development
 -----------